 6. Enjoy your art while paying your monthly instalments

 Who runs Own Art?

 Own Art is a Creative United programme run in partnership with Arts Council England, the Arts Council of Northern Ireland and Creative Scotland.
-Creative United is a registered trademark of Creative Sector Services CIC, a Community Interest Company, in partnership with our credit provider Hitachi Capital Consumer Finance.
+Creative United is a registered trademark of Creative Sector Services CIC, a Community Interest Company, in partnership with our credit provider Novuna Consumer Finance.

 The aims of the scheme are: